Common Questions

 The order of a typical project may look like:

-- Develop a design from Concept to Planning level
+3. Develop a design from Concept through to a Coordinated Design.

-- Building Regulations Application (this takes up to 8 weeks for the drawings check)
+6. Building Regulations Application (this takes up to 8 weeks for the drawings check).

-- Tendering (requesting and receiving quotations from Contractors)
+7. Tendering (requesting and receiving quotations from Contractors).

-- Appointing a Builder and signing the Building Contract
+8. Appointing a Builder and signing the Building Contract.

-- Completion of the Construction and the Builder handing back over the site
+10. Completion of the Construction and the Builder handing back over the site.

-- A Defects Liability Period (length determined by the Building Contract) where any defects are resolved by the Contractor
+11. A Defects Liability Period (length determined by the Building Contract) where any defects are resolved by the Contractor.

-It is easy to underestimate how long a project might take.
-There is a lot of work to do between appointing an Architect and the project starting on site, so you should be prepared that you are unlikely to be seeing a Contractor start on site within a few weeks.
+It is easy to underestimate how long a project might take and there is a lot to do between appointing an Architect and the start of Construction.
+You should be prepared that it is uncommon for a project to start on site within only a few weeks of appointing your Architect.

-Each stage of a project takes time and the complexity and scale of a project has a direct impact on the programme.
+Each stage of a project requires time for design, consideration and approvals, and the complexity and scale of a project has a direct impact on the programme.
 Given the permanence of the final build, it is sensible to plan enough time to each stage to ensure that the design reflects the quality that you want to achieve.

 Approvals usually have defined programme targets, though these can extend for complex or controversial schemes.
 Common approval targets include Planning Permission which target 8 weeks for a decision and Building Regulations plans approval which target 5-8 weeks.